victronenergy/venus-html5-app/README.md

 Note: the `port` needs to be overriden to connect directly to `flashmq` provided websocket port.

-Note: the `path` URL parameter requires special sequence `%02%03` in order to properly override the default `websocket-mqtt` path and specify an empty string.
+Note: the `path` URL parameter requires special sequence `%02%03` in order to properly override the default `/websocket-mqtt` path and specify an empty string.

 This way you can run the local app against any Venus device that is reachable via your network.